 When appropriate, instructors may prefer to arrange for the student to take an incomplete.
 Senate policy requires that an incomplete be made up within one calendar year of the end of the term in which the incomplete is given.
 When students are called to active military duty, and reach agreement with their instructor(s) to take an incomplete, they will have up to one calendar year following their discharge from active duty to complete their incomplete(s).
-Complete policies and procedures are available in the SPH Office of Admissions and Student Resources.
+Complete policies and procedures are available in the SPH Student Services Center.